Categories

 In what seems to be a new campaign of mine, this is everything I feel needs to be said but hardly anyone is saying.

-The tips and guidance I’ve written here have been broadly stable over the past 3 years, so hopefully they good for a while, despite the unprecedented speed of AI development.
+The tips and guidance I’ve written here have been broadly stable over the past 3 years, so hopefully they are good for a while, despite the unprecedented speed of AI development.

 Index